-This test method is applicable to all sleeping bags.
+5.2 This test method is applicable to all sleeping bags.

-1.1 This test method covers a means to measure the end use flammability, for example, burn rate of sleeping bags which use various materials and constructions in their manufacture.
+1.1 This fire-test response test method contains a method to assess the flammability, expressed as a burn rate, of sleeping bags which use various materials and constructions in their manufacture.

-1.3 The values stated in SI units are to be regarded as the standard.
+1.4 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are for information only.

-1.5This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D123 Terminology Relating to Textiles

 D5025 Specification for Laboratory Burner Used for Small-Scale Burning Tests on Plastic Materials

 E136 Test Method for Assessing Combustibility of Materials Using a Vertical Tube Furnace at 750C